yesihaveidea/myrtille/DOCUMENTATION.md

 	- Switch from HTML4 to HTML5 rendering, or inversely (should be faster with HTML5).
 	- Check your network configuration (is something filtering the traffic?) and capabilities (high latency or small bandwidth?).
 	- Ensure buffering is enabled on both client and gateway (see configuration / performance tweaks / Debug (https://github.com/cedrozor/myrtille/blob/master/DOCUMENTATION.md#configuration--performance-tweaks--debug))
+	- the SSH terminal (xtermjs) becomes laggy after some time; try to refresh or clear ("cls") the screen from time to time
 	- Maybe the default settings are not adapted to your configuration.
 You can tweak the "js/config.js" file as you wish (see extensive comments there).
 	- Despite my best efforts to produce quality and efficient code, I may have missed/messed something...
 Please don't hesitate to tell me or add your contribution!
 Thanks! :)